Azure/Avere/src/vfxt/README.md

 az ad sp create-for-rbac --role="avere-create-cluster" --scopes="/subscriptions/$SUBSCRIPTION_ID"
 ```

 > Note: please make sure that the value for parameter --role is the same name you defined as name property used on step 3.
-This is the role definition name that you are assigning to the Service Principal, finally, save the output information because it will be required in the next step.
+This is the role definition name that you are assigning to the Service Principal.
+Also, save the output information because it will be required in the next step.

 7. Deploy the script using the following "deploy to Azure" button: